Egypt | Soup

 Make the broth

-Poach a whole chicken in water with an onion, bay leaves, and cardamom pods for about 40 minutes until cooked through.
+Poach chicken with onion, bay leaves, cardamom, salt, and pepper until cooked.
 Remove the chicken and strain the broth.
-Shred the chicken meat and set aside.

 2